jpetuchovas/project-configs/python/README.md

-# Configuration files for a Python project
+# [DEPRECATED] Configuration files for a Python project

+No longer maintained.

 ## Environment setup